fsharp/fslang-design/RFCs/FS-1101-asyncseq-builder.md

 TBD: There may be a corresponding module `AsyncSeq`, see https://fsprojects.github.io/FSharp.Control.AsyncSeq/.

 TBD: This might go in a separate DLL, not FSharp.Core.dll

+TBD: This might be done purely in a community package, possible by iterating on https://fsprojects.github.io/FSharp.Control.AsyncSeq/.

 # Motivation